Deterministic Interface Discovery Schema (DIDS)

 This specification work aims to:

-- Define a machine-enforceable detection contract for framework/library features based on programming constructs like annotations, calls, imports etc.
+- Define a machine-enforceable detection contract for framework and library capabilities based on programming constructs like annotations, calls, inheritance, and imports.

 - Improve contributor correctness with explicit constraints and validation expectations